bishaldsrija08/mccPythonBhadra/README.md

 ## Day 5: Control Structures in Python. {Understanding if-else statements and loops (for, while) for decision making and iteration.}

 ## Day 6: Loops in Python. {Diving deeper into for and while loops, including nested loops and loop control statements (break, continue).}

+## Day 7: While loops in Python. {Understanding the syntax and usage of while loops for repeated execution based on a condition.}